1 Part Course |

 • Scenario Exercise: Apply relief to a timeline of share acquisition and sale.

-• Discussion: Weighing Benefits of Investors’ Relief vs EIS
+• Discussion: Weighing the Benefits of Investors’ Relief vs EIS

 Residence Relief